East Pikeland Township, Pennsylvania: History

 East Pikeland Township has seen considerable change since the early part of the 20th century.
 The area around Kimberton saw expanded housing areas, as did the corridors near Routes 23 & 724.
 Only the main roads were paved, according to a 1938 map.
 The reason for the growth in the township over the years has been an influx of population that has found East Pikeland Township an attractive and practical place to live.
 The suburbanization of the township, as most areas, occurred as the availability of automobiles made the general population mobile.

 In 1940, the township population was 976.
 Space to house the ever-increasing population came from the conversion of lands that had traditionally been dairy or wheat farms.
 Although some farms remain today, the predominant land use pattern in the central portion of the township is residential.
 The spread of suburban development has occurred primarily in the French Creek valley, along Cold Stream Road.

-Also occurring since World War II has been the development of townhouse complexes, shopping centers and industrial sites, such as the Cromby Power Station (PECO) and shopping centers along Routes 23 & 724.
+Since World War II, the township has developed townhouse complexes, shopping centers, and industrial sites, including the Cromby Power Station (PECO) and shopping centers along Routes 23 & 724.
 The closing of the remaining one and two room school houses occurred in the 1950s, in favor of the regional school system.

 East Pikeland Township is a township of the second class operating under the Pennsylvania Second Class Township Code.
 The Board of Supervisors is the governing body, with three members elected at large by the voters for staggered six-year terms.
 They are responsible for both the legislative and executive functions of the township.
 The township manager is appointed by the board and is responsible for the day-to-day business activities of the township.
 The manager coordinates the work of all operating departments and is directly responsible to the Board of Supervisors.

 The Continental Powder Works at French Creek, Hare's Hill Road Bridge, George Hartman House, Kimberton Village Historic District, Prizer's Mill Complex, and Rapps Bridge are listed on the National Register of Historic Places.